canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 ### Remove use of "change" events

-When you upgrade to use [can-define] you'll no longer receive "change" events on maps.
-If you had any code that binded on a map's "change" event, you'll want to instead bind to the properties that you are interested in.
+When you upgrade to use [can-define] you’ll no longer receive "change" events on maps.
+If you had any code that binded on a map's "change" event, you’ll want to instead bind to the properties that you are interested in.
 For example:

 ```js
 route.bind("change", function(){